mssgill/hscSphinx/pipeline/error.rst

 When a pipeline process fails, it will dump a full stack trace, showing you what it was doing when the failure occurred.
-If you know what you're looking for, there's a lot of useful information here.
-If you don't, it's just an overwhelming mess.
+If you know what you're looking for, there's a lot of useful information there.
+If you don't, it's just a confusing mess.
 Below are a few of the most common blow-ups that you'll run into.
+If you've run into an error that isn't shown here, please let us know so that we can post info about it here.

 Missing astrometry_net_data.